Page Links: First Previous 1 2 3 Next Last Index Page

 Lead Balloon

-2025-06-20T12:20:00 permalink Post: 11906917 |
+June 20, 2025, 12:20:00 GMT permalink Post: 11906917 |

 And each FADEC is unique to the engine in which it is hosted.
 So whilst these may be "autonomous" they still rely on data external to the engine itself such as WoW and Rad Alt where they hold more "sway" than they do in the flight deck.

 Are these values recorded in the FDR?
 Are values from the FADEC recorded?
-4 users liked this post. |
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): FADEC FDR |

 Lead Balloon

-2025-06-20T22:41:00 permalink Post: 11907374 |
+June 20, 2025, 22:41:00 GMT permalink Post: 11907374 |

 The excellent #724 post by user989 really should be seen as the defining statement on what is currently known.

 I’d like to add a complimentary test to user989’s logic on TCMA faults.
 Regardless of whether the ‘aircraft on ground’ signal was incorrect after rotation it would have been correct during the takeoff roll.
 IF there was an unrevealed fault in a thrust lever position signal THEN why didn’t TCMA activate during taxiing or the takeoff roll?
 Such a fault occurring spontaneously in just the few seconds after rotation is way way down the probability table.
 Such a fault occurring spontaneously on both separate (think ETOPS) engine control systems is surely vanishingly unlikely.
 They may be out there but you’d have to ask if TCMA is implicated where are the lower consequence precursor events in the 787 fleet?
 These might be spurious TCMA action on one engine or faults with ‘aircraft on ground’ found during maintenance or engines not responding to thrust lever position and so on.
 Change Analysis would ask what happened differently in the few seconds after rotation on this flight that separates it from all other 787 takeoffs and why at that particular time ?The interim report will provide some answers until then please let’s confine this thread to fact based technical discussion and debate.
 Re-reading this I did briefly consider suggesting engine overshoot of thrust lever positions and FADEC shut down on N1 overspeed but that leaves a lot of WHY and WHY both engines questions so I dismissed it.
 But I'd posit these points (without making any assertions about the probabilities of the scenarios).
 There is a flaw in the logic arising from the categorical assertion that the 'aircraft on ground' signal 'would have been correct' during the take off roll: "Regardless of whether the ‘aircraft on ground’ signal was incorrect after rotation it would have been correct during the takeoff roll.
 IF there was an unrevealed fault in a thrust lever position signal THEN why didn’t TCMA activate during taxiing or the takeoff roll?"
 What IF the 'aircraft on ground' signal into the TCMA systems was INcorrect during taxi and the take off roll, thus disabling the TCMA functionality during that phase of the flight, making no difference in any event because the engines were operating normally in accordance with the thrust lever settings?
 In that case, any error in, for example, the thrust lever signals and engine signals to the TCMAs would not have had any consequence.
 Maybe the signal reversed and stayed INcorrect after take-off.
 Of course, that's why we are all craving to find out from what source/s the TCMAs get the 'on ground/in air' input/s and what other systems use the same source/s.
 And I reiterate the point that the TCMA is "just software".
 I haven't seen anyone dispute the suggestion that the thing 'common' to all 4 channels of the TCMA is 4 copies of software.
 In the earlier thread there was a statement about the 'obsession' of some with TCMA.
 I'm not 'obsessed' with it, but confess a prejudice towards trying to find a cause that is not a result of crew error.
 I therefore also have an attraction towards fuel contamination, but have difficulty in believing that fuel contamination would result in such a 'clean', immediate and simultaneous reduction in thrust from both engines after they'd operated normally during the take off roll.
-Subjects: FADEC Fuel (All) Fuel Contamination TCMA (All) Takeoff Roll 1 user liked this post. |
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): FADEC Fuel (All) Takeoff Roll |

 Lead Balloon

-2025-06-21T13:25:00 permalink Post: 11907749 |
+June 21, 2025, 13:25:00 GMT permalink Post: 11907749 |

 The gear tilt position is not definitive evidence crew had selected gear up.
 I've speculated another cause for this non-normal gear tilt is that C hydraulics failed around time of rotation.
 This would explain the gear remaining in the forward tilt position.
 There are reasons why the crew may have not selected gear up,